 1 Complete your online pre-enrolment .
 You will be asked as part of the online pre- enrolment process to provide your contact address and to activate your LSE network and email account.
 Visit lse.ac.uk/enrolment for more information.
-2 Download your pre-enrolment pass on your mobile device (students who are required to enrol via the online pre-enrolment portal, will be emailed a PDF pre-enrolment pass at the end of online pre-enrolment) to access LSE buildings before you get your LSE card at your campus enrolment session.
+2 Download your pre-enrolment pass on your mobile device (students who are required to enrol via the online pre-enrolment portal, will be emailed a pre-enrolment pass at the end of online pre-enrolment) to access LSE buildings before you get your LSE card at your campus enrolment session.
 3 Select your LSE100 theme choice .
 If you are a new first year undergraduate student, you will be asked to select one of three themes to focus on during LSE100 as part of your online pre-enrolment process.
-4 Activate Eduroam WiFi when you arrive on campus .
+4 Activate Eduroam WiFi when you arrive on campus.
 You can then use your LSE network account to log into the Eduroam WiFi network.
-5 Read a range of Welcome-related information at welcome.lse.ac.uk 6 International students: read the guidance from the Student Advice and Engagement Team at Ise.ac.uk/studentadvice 7 Complete your online Consent.Ed training - once you've enrolled, you'll need to take the online course before signing up to an in-person session.
+5 Read a range of Welcome-related information at welcome.lse.ac.uk 6 International students: read the guidance from the Student Advice and Engagement Team at lse.ac.uk/studentadvice 7 Complete your Consent.Ed training - this is mandatory for all new students at LSE, across all levels of study.
 8 Keep an eye out for emails from your new academic department and read them carefully.
 9 Download the LSE Student Hub app to start connecting with your department and course mates.
 10 Complete your halls online induction .
 This is compulsory if you are living in LSE accommodation .
 11 Start following @LSEnews and your academic department on X. LSE is also on Instagram @Londonschoolofeconomics 12 Build your personal Welcome events timetable and make sure to sign-up to any events you are interested in.
-13 Check out Prepare to Learn at LSE, the online, independent-study course for undergraduates and postgraduates to learn about what it's like to be a student at LSE
+13 Check out Prepare to Learn at LSE, the online, independent-study course for undergraduates and postgraduates to learn about what it's like to be a student at LSE.